Azure/Azure-Sentinel/Solutions/Recorded Future/Playbooks/IndicatorImport/readme.md

 More information about Recorded Future Intelligence Solution for Microsoft Sentinel can be found in the main [readme](../readme.md).

+All **IndicatorImport** playbooks have the RecordedFuture-ThreatIntelligenceImport as a prerequisite.
+So always setup the RecordedFuture-ThreatIntelligenceImport first as part och the solution installation or as a single playbook installation below.

 ## RecordedFuture-ThreatIntelligenceImport
 Type: Detection\
 Included in Recorded Future Intelligence Solution: Yes\